CompOmics/compomics.github.io/colims/_posts/2017-10-06-modulesconfiguration.md

   * If the storage engine cannot be reached by the queueing module (network problems, distributed module crash), the different messages reside on the queues and nothing gets lost.

 ### Running
-Run the *activemq* file with a command line tool in the _bin_ directory of the provided `apache-activemq-5.9.0` distribution.
+Run the *activemq* file with a command line tool in the _bin_ directory of the ActiveMQ distribution downloaded from the ActiveMQ website.
 ActiveMQ runs on both Windows and Linux machines.

 #### Remote
 When running ActiveMQ on a remote server, configure the JMX ports you want to use in the `activemq.xml` file in the *conf* directory: